-European revenues for the year ended 30 June 2022 were \$12.1m compared to the prior year of \$11.3m reflecting a strong rebound in sales, particularly in France, as the effects of the pandemic continue to dimmish there.
+European revenues for the year ended 30 June 2023 were \$10.8m compared to the prior year of \$12.1m reflecting a pullback of orders primarily in France but also in DWL where some shipments to China were deferred.
+We expect these sales to be booked in the first half of the 2024 financial year.

-The Group, with a focus on working around the lingering effects of the COVID-19 pandemic, particularly as it relates to supply-chain issues, continues to look for ways to make gains in Neuro diagnostic markets around the world, particularly where we sell directly, such as, the US, Australia, Germany and France.
+The Group, with a focus on working around the ongoing global supply chain issues that were impacted by the pandemic and then the war in Ukraine will continue to look for ways to make gains in neuro diagnostic markets around the world, particularly where we sell directly, such as, the US, Australia, Germany and France.

 In the Group's core sleep diagnostic business, Compumedics has the most sophisticated and advanced range of sleep-monitoring systems of any of the companies competing in these markets.
-The Group continues to be recognised as a leading sleep diagnostic Company worldwide and as such global sleep diagnostic markets continue to offer opportunities for growth as the Company and customers respond to new ways of operating through the remaining impacts of the COVID-19 pandemic.
+The Group continues to be recognised as a leading sleep diagnostic Company worldwide and as such global sleep diagnostic markets continue to offer opportunities for growth, particularly with the launch of the Somfit device here in Australia and then to other key markets around the world as regulatory clearance/ approvals are gained.